shahidirfan100/Caterer-Job-Scraper/README.md

 This scraper is optimized for maximum speed and reliability when scraping Caterer.com:

 ### 🚀 **High-Performance Stack**
-- **Crawlee + CheerioCrawler**: Fast, memory-efficient crawling with built-in session management
+ - **Crawlee BasicCrawler + cheerio**: Fast, memory-efficient crawling using HTTP-first requests and server-side parsing
-- **gotScraping**: Advanced HTTP client with automatic retries and stealth features
+ - **impit**: HTTP client used for fetching pages with built-in retries and error handling
-- **header-generator**: Realistic browser headers to avoid detection
 - **Apify Proxy**: Residential + Datacenter proxies with UK targeting for optimal Caterer.com access

 ### 🛡️ **Anti-Blocking Features**